 I love to photograph people, but masks (worn of necessity) make that impossible, since I want the whole face.
-So during our collective quarantine I’ve begun to redo older photos, or ones that I’ve never exhibited publicly, or ones that I didn’t give a second look to but kept anyway (a benefit of being a pack rat).
+So during our collective quarantine, I’ve begun to redo older photos, or ones that I’ve never exhibited publicly, or ones that I didn’t give a second look to but kept anyway (a benefit of being a pack rat).
 These are, significantly, “nature” photos, without people, that reveal the natural world in some way.
-And suddenly I’ve found that I’m much more involved with the natural world than before—after all, it’s always there to see, quarantine-less, each minute different, the light changing constantly, the source of light itself.
+And suddenly I’ve found that I’m much more involved with the natural world than before—after all, it’s there to see all the time, quarantine-less, each minute different, the light changing constantly, the source of light itself.
 The natural world doesn’t necessarily want to kill us; on the contrary, it’s a refuge from the threat, our larger home whether we acknowledge it or not, an ongoing truth when all else is complicated and even deadly.